-It hasn’t installed any second-generation meters yet, as it says first-generation meters are secure, cost-effective and give prepayment customers additional functionality that isn’t support by second-generation meters.
+It has previously said that it wanted to delay installing second-generation smart meters because first-generation meters are secure, cost-effective and give prepayment customers additional functionality that isn’t support by second-generation meters.

 Utilita explained that first-generation smart meters have a keypad, so you can operate it yourself if there are problems or the network is down.
 Second-generation meters don’t have this option.

-In fact, Utilita filed for a judicial review of the end date for installing SMETS1 meters for pay-as-you-go customers.
-It asked for it to be pushed back to 2020.
+In fact, Utilita filed for a judicial review to delay the end date for installing SMETS1 meters for pay-as-you-go customers to 2020 but it was refused.